- 3 liter V6 DOHC engine

-The Ford Escape is available in three trims: the base XLS, the workhorse XLT and the luxurious Limited, as well as the Hybrid and Hybrid Limited.
+The Ford Escape is available in three trims: the base XLS, the workhorse XLT and the more luxurious Limited.

-The base engine is 2.5L Duratec 4-cylinder that makes 171 hp and 171 lb-feet of torque.
-Also available is a 3.0L Duratec V6 engine, producing 240 hp at 6,550 rpm and 223 lb-feet of torque.
+The base engine is 2.5L Duratec 4-cylinder that makes 171 horsepower and 171 pound-feet of torque.
+Also available is a 3.0L Duratec V6 engine making 240 horsepower and 223 pound-feet of torque.
 All models, including the Hybrid, offer a choice of front-wheel drive or all-wheel drive.
 A 5-speed manual transmission is standard with the 4-cylinder engine.
 A 6-speed automatic transmission is standard on all V6 engines and available with the 4-cylinder.

 The Escape Hybrid powertrain includes a 2.5L Duratec gasoline 4-cylinder Atkinson-cycle engine.
-It delivers 153 hp and 136 lb-feet of torque.
-It is coupled with an electric motor that delivers 94 horsepower at 5000 rpm.
-The powertrain also incorporates electronic throttle control, which replaces the manual linkage between accelerator and throttle with a control unit that calculates the optimal throttle position from a number of sensors.
-The hybrid is available with front wheel drive, 4-wheel drive and in XLS, XLT or Limited trim.
+The combination delivers 177 horsepower and 136 pound-feet of torque.
+The powertrain also incorporates electronic throttle control (ETC), which replaces the manual linkage between accelerator and throttle with a control unit that calculates the optimal throttle position from a number of sensors.
+It is available in either front wheel drive or 4-wheel drive

 Standard safety features include front side-impact airbags, AdvanceTrac with Roll Stability Control, Ford's Safety Canopy (a side curtain air bag technology), SecuriCode keyless entry and a tire pressure monitoring system.

-The base XLS comes with a minimal amount of standard comfort features, to include keyless entry and power doors, mirrors and windows.
-Numerous options and packages are available.
-Major options on the Escape include larger 17-inch wheels, a 320-watt audiophile sound system, Sirius satellite radio, a DVD-based navigation system, leather-trimmed power seats, a power moonroof, a roof rack, ambient lighting, steering wheel audio controls, auxiliary audio input jack and a 110-volt AC power outlet (Hybrid models only).
+The base XLS comes with a minimal amount of standard comfort features, but they do include keyless entry and power doors, mirrors and windows.
+Major options on the Escape include larger 17-inch wheels, a 320-watt audiophile sound system, Sirius satellite radio, a DVD-based navigation system, leather-trimmed power seats, a power moonroof, a roof rack, ambient lighting, steering wheel audio controls, auxiliary audio input jack and a 110V AC power outlet on the Hybrid model.

 Limited and Hybrid Limited trims come equipped with an abundance of luxury and convenience features.
-Highlights on the Limited include leather upholstery, upgraded sound system, chrome trim and inside bezels, fog lamps and bright machined-aluminum wheels.
+Highlights on the Limited include leather upholstery, upgraded sound system, chrome trim and bezels inside, fog lamps, and bright machined-aluminum wheels.
 The Hybrid includes dual-zone automatic climate control, eco-friendly fabric, fog lamps and unique alloy wheels.